pc2/sus-compiler/README.md

 Main Inspirations: TL-Verilog, Filament, Rust

 ## Core philosophy
-This project is an attempt to create a safety-first, correct-by-default yet still with low level control HDL much like Rust is for the software industry.
+This project is an attempt to create a safety-first, correct-by-default HDL.
+It must make programming easier and safer without sacrificing on low level control.
+Much akin to what Rust is for the software industry.

 Current HDLs mostly build on top of existing Software languages such as Chisel and SpinalHDL.
 This allows for great software integration, but throws away a lot of the terseness and extended type safety that HDLs could benefit from.

-A great and interesting new innovation is TL-Verilog.
-In this language they built a higher level abstraction for designing hardware, moving away from the Register-Transfer level to a pipeline-focussed design.
-This makes TL-Verilog incredibly well-suited for the development of processing pipelines.
-What holds TL-Verilog back from being the language that accomplishes the goals of safety, and terseness.
+An interesting new innovation is TL-Verilog.
+In this language they built a higher level abstraction for designing hardware, by moving away from the Register-Transfer level to a pipeline-focussed design.
+This makes TL-Verilog well-suited for the development of multi-stage pipelines (a critical tenet of performance-oriented hardware).
+While TL-Verilog does this one thing far better than other languages, it lacks proper support for more complex pipelines, forcing the user to drop down to Verilog.
+This makes it not a replacement, but an extention of Verilog.

+The main goals of the language are roughly listed below:
-- Strong Typing
+- Strong and extensible Typing
-- Eliminate common issues
-- Streams with info.
-Free flowing, Slowdown, stall streams
-- Temporal safety
+- Data loss and duplication safety
-- Ease of creating and fine-tuning processing pipelines
+- Easy to create and fine-tune processing pipelines
-- Easy to test with software integration
+- Easy to test
+- Testing Software Integration
 - Better visualization of data flow --> Eliminate Wave plots
-- Integrate most timing analyzer constraints into source files themselves.
-False paths, Clocks, multicycle paths, etc. All belong in the RTL specification itself, not in the timing constraints.
+- Integrate timing constraints into source files.

-### Terseness (Similar to many current HDLs, such as Chisel)
+### Basic constructs (Similar to many current HDLs, such as Chisel)
 - Bundles
 - Interfaces
 - Handle control signals with streams
 - Clocks are handled with dedicated syntax
 - Syntactic sugar for Resets

-### Integrate Timing Analizer constraints into language
-- False/multicycle paths
+## Tasks
+### Parsing
+- [x] Basic Tokenizer
+- [x] Basic Syntax Error Reporting
+- [ ] Syntax error reporting with infos
+- [x] Basic Token Highlighting in Terminal
+- [ ] Local Variable and Type Name highlighting
+- [ ] Can Parse Multiply-Add pipeline
+- [ ] Can Parse Blur2 filter
+- [ ] Multi-Interface Syntax
+- [ ] Native Module integration syntax
+- [ ] Can Parse FIFO implementation
+- [ ] Clock Domain Crossings
+- [ ] Rythm Syntax

+### LSP
+- [ ] Basic LSP for VSCode integration
+- [ ] Syntax Highlighting
+- [ ] Error and Warning Reporting
+- [ ] Per-Line Resource Utilization Reporting

+### Code Generation
+- [ ] Can Generate Verilog for Multiply-Add pipeline
+- [ ] Can Generate Verilog for Blur2 filter
+- [ ] Can Generate Verilog for FIFO
+- [ ] Timing Failure extraction from vendor tools

+### Simulation
+- [ ] Basic testbench
+- [ ] "Visualization"

 ## Features